Speckled Brown Butterbean (Bush)

 Our Speckled Brown Butterbeans are bush beans, hardy to zone 7 and mature in 65-70 days.
 Plants set pods when day temperatures are reliably 85 degrees or more.
 Pole varieties take longer, between 80 to 100 days, depending on consistent hot days.
 The pods, grass green and thick, are similar in appearance to most Lima beans though they are smaller containing between three to four seeds that ripen from pale green to speckled brown.

 This species is originally from South America, hence the name “Lima.”
 In much of the South, these beans are referred to generally as Butterbeans.
 Each cultural region of the South boasts it’s own favorite though in Mississippi the Speckled Brown reigns over all legumes.
 This variety, of unknown origins, has been grown and eaten in Mississippi since before God remembers.
-We received the seed stock earlier this year from Duck and Earl of Shaw, MS. Duck is the sister of Sankofa Farm friend and community elder Ms. Pearl Trotter.
+We received the seed stock in 2017 from Duck and Earl of Shaw, MS. Duck is the sister of Sankofa Farm friend and community elder Ms. Pearl Trotter.

 Days to Maturity: 65-70